-Nigerian food in a Nigeria home is always prepared by the woman of the house or first daughter as tradition permits.
+Nigerian foods in a Nigeria home is always prepared by the woman of the house or first daughter as tradition permits.
 However, there are exceptions to this rule.

 This is an introduction to Naija foods

-Incase you are looking to make Naija foods with ease and and full confidence you are at the right place
+In case you are looking to make Naija foods with ease and full confidence you are at the right place

 Most foods in Nigeria are easy to make, I try as much as I could to demonstrate this with comprehensive articles and detailed video guides on how to make Nigerian foods

 At the bottom of this page, you would find a video on how to make ogbono soup in Nigeria, it was actually the first video I made in my kitchen, the Nigerian Kitchen.
 You’ve probably heard that before.

 You can also learn How To Make Fried Rice Here.